Bill Gates says Trump's decision to halt WHO funding is 'as dangerous as it sounds'

 It's not the first time the couple has directed funds toward public health causes.
 In 2009, they worked to combat a tuberculosis outbreak in China and a year later committed as much as $10 billion to vaccine research.

-Bill Gates, who since March cautioned about the effects of delayed social distancing measures, urged the US to implement a country-wide shutdown, saying a state-by-state strategy wouldn't work as effectively.
+Bill Gates, who since March cautioned about the effects of delayed social distancing measures, urged the United States to implement a country-wide shutdown, saying a state-by-state strategy wouldn't work as effectively.
 He predicted the number of coronavirus cases will peak in late April.

 Trump's decision to halt WHO funding